svenfuchs/bash_opts/README.md

 debug: true
 name: Bash Opts
 files: path/to/foo.sh path/to/bar.sh
-args: arg-1 arg-2```
+args: arg-1 arg-2
 ```

+## Options

 Options need to be defined as long names, as in `--debug`.

-Short names can be
+#### Short names

-defined by enclosing contained characters in square brackes, e.g. `--[d]ebug`.
+Short names can be defined by enclosing contained characters in square brackes,
-It is not possible to define a short name without also defining a long name, or
+e.g. `--[d]ebug`.
+It is not possible to define a short name without also
-to define a short name with characters that are not contained in the long name.
+defining a long name, or to define a short name with characters that are not
+contained in the long name.

 There are three types of options:

-### Flags
+#### Flags

 Flags, e.g. `--debug`, do not take a value.